rmsrosa/booksjl-franklin-template/pages/book.md

 * `license_link::String`: url link to the license;
 * `book_licensees::String`: name of the copyright owner(s) or such.

-Both `book_title` and `book_license` already link to urls (`index.html` and `license_link`, respectively).
-The other String variables are free to include html code to further links, such as that used for the author of this example/template.
+Both `book_title` and `book_license` already link to specific urls (`index.html` and the given `license_link`, respectively).
+The other String variables are free to include html code to other links (e.g. as used for the author of this example/template) or just left as pure text strings.